Skip to main content

 Loss of appetite can be a symptom of anything from mild stomach upset to more serious health conditions, such as heart failure or cancer.
 When in doubt, bring your dog to the vet for a thorough checkup.

-While switching to a new food could be the culprit, what happens if your dog stops eating his favorite food?
+Switching to a new food could be the culprit, but what happens if your dog stops eating his favorite food?
 If you’ve ever bought your favorite snack only to discover the flavor isn’t quite the same as it used to be, then you know that sometimes brands reformulate their products.
 The same is true of dog foods.
 While the brand may claim it is “new and improved,” there’s a chance your pup disagrees.

 Your dog’s food is stale

 Just like you don’t enjoy eating stale chips, your dog doesn’t want to eat stale kibble.
 Buying a massive 25-pound bag of food for a tiny Chihuahua might sound like a good bargain, but the food has likely gone stale by the time you reach the bottom of the bag.
-If your dog weighs five pounds, stick to purchasing a five-pound bag of dog food to ensure his kibble stays fresh.
+If your dog weighs five pounds, stick to purchasing a 5-pound bag of dog food to ensure his kibble stays fresh.

 A brown French bulldog lies on the floor next to their black food dish